DwaipayanDeb/tablefile/README.md

 ------------
 ```
 from tablefile import *
-f1=file("C:/Folder/SubFolder/data-file-name.txt","\t") # Last argument here specifies the column separator (here tab).
+f1=file("C:/Folder/SubFolder/data-file-name.txt","\t") # Last argument specifies the column separator (here tab).
 #    or
-f1=file("C:/Folder/SubFolder/data-file-name.txt") #If separator is blank or space (" ") one need not specify separator.
+f1=file("C:/Folder/SubFolder/data-file-name.txt") #If separator is a blank-space (" ") one need not specify separator.

-lines=f1.read() # or 'f1.read("l/c")'.
-This will read all the lines and store in 'lines' as list array
+lines=f1.read("l/c") # or simply 'f1.read()', by default This will read all the lines and store in 'lines' as list array
 cols=f1.read("c/l")# Will read all the columns and store in 'cols' as list array
 average=f1.read("av") # Calculates and stores column-wise average values in a list
 sum=f1.read("sm") # Calculates and stores column-wise sum values in a list